Teen Titans Go! To the Movies: Plot

 The next day, Jade announces that she will make a movie about the Titans due to their successful fight with Slade.
 Raven, Beast Boy, Starfire, and Cyborg discover a device labeled "DOOMSDAY" and try to destroy it.
-Jade explains that D.O.O.M.S.D.A.Y. is simply an acronym for a new streaming service.
+Jade explains that D.O.O.M.S.D.A.Y. is actually Digitally Ordering Online Movies Streaming Directly At You, which simply is an acronym for an over the top service for superhero movies.
 Upset with the Titans' shenanigans, she drops them from the film and decides to make it solely about Robin.
 He accepts and decides that the Titans should break up, believing that they are holding each other back.
 As he films his movie, he begins to regret his decision and miss his friends.

 On the final day of filming, Jade, who is revealed to be Slade in disguise, steals the crystal back from the Titans Tower.
 He then reveals that the superhero films he made were to keep all the heroes distracted with filming while he stole technology from their cities to build D.O.O.M.S.D.A.Y., with which he will control minds and conquer the world.
 He also purposely caused a rift between Robin and his friends to defeat them.
 Slade destroys the Titans Tower, but Robin escapes.
 He calls his friends and apologizes; they return and reconcile with him.

 At the premiere of Robin: The Movie, the Titans unmask Slade's disguise, but he unleashes the crystal's power to mind-control the Justice League and send them after the Titans.
-However, Slade uses the power device to hypnotize Robin and tells him to attack his friends.
+However, Slade uses the power device to hypnotise Robin and tells him to attack his friends.
 They show their homemade movie to remind him that he is the hero of the Titans, causing Robin to turn back to normal.
 The team uses their rap song to defeat Slade and destroy the crystal, snapping the other heroes and the rest of the world out of their trance.
 The Justice League finally acknowledge the Titans as real heroes and Robin says he has realized he can be a hero and be himself without a movie.